Francie Barrett: Outside the ring

+in a pub car park in Castlegar, County Galway.
+The McDonaghs had been trying to arrange Barrett to contest one of their own family in bare-knuckle prize fight, however when he refused a fight broke out which resulted in the Barrett's suffering superficial slash wounds.

 In March 1999, Barrett was ejected from a Galway nightclub due to his Irish Traveller heritage.
 At an earlier date, Barrett and his wife, Kathleen, were denied entry to a Salthill nightclub called Liquid.
 Barrett filed a lawsuit for the ejection.

 The documentary, Southpaw: The Francis Barrett Story, won the Audience Prize at the 1999 New York Irish Film Festival.
 It followed Barrett for three years and showed him overcoming discrimination as he progressed up the amateur boxing ranks to eventually carry the Irish flag and box for Ireland at the age of 19 during the 1996 Olympics in Atlanta.

 Current Galway United player Franceley Lomboto was named after him.
 United fans are known to sing "All hail the Prince of hillside" when Lomboto scores.